Two-dimensional ion trap lattice on a microchip: Abstract

 \section{Abstract}

 Microfabricated ion traps are a major advancement towards scalable quantum computing with trapped ions.
-The development of more flexible ion trap designs, in which tailored arrays of ions are positioned in two dimensions above a microfabricated surface, would lead to applications in fields as varied as quantum simulation, metrology and atom-ion interactions.
+The development of more versatile ion-trap designs, in which tailored arrays of ions are positioned in two dimensions above a microfabricated surface, would lead to applications in fields as varied as quantum simulation, metrology and atom-ion interactions.
 Current surface ion traps often have low trap depths and high heating rates, due to the size of the voltages that can be applied to them, limiting the fidelity of quantum gates.
-In this article we report on a fabrication process that allows for the application of very high voltages to microfabricated devices in general and we apply this advance to fabricate a 2D ion trap lattice on a microchip.
-Our scalable microfabricated architecture allows for reliable trapping of 2D ion lattices, long ion lifetimes due to the deep trapping potential, rudimentary shuttling between lattice sites and the ability to deterministically introduce defects into the ion lattice.
+Here we report on a fabrication process that allows for the application of very high voltages to microfabricated devices in general and use this advance to fabricate a 2D ion trap lattice on a microchip.
+Our microfabricated architecture allows for reliable trapping of 2D ion lattices, long ion lifetimes, rudimentary shuttling between lattice sites and the ability to deterministically introduce defects into the ion lattice.

 The introduction of microfabrication techniques to the field of ion trapping has lead to the development of impressive microfabricated radio-frequency (rf) ion trap devices \cite{IQT2}.
-Using such devices, all the building blocks for scalable quantum computing have been demonstrated \cite{architect}, including ion combination and separation and junction shuttling \cite{racetrack,combi} as well as two-qubit gate operations \cite{uwaveQL}.
+Using such devices, many of the building blocks for scalable quantum computing have been demonstrated \cite{09:home}, including ion combination and separation and junction shuttling \cite{racetrack,combi} as well as two-qubit gate operations \cite{uwaveQL, 03:leibfriedb}.

-A drawback of current microfabricated ion traps stems from the ions at the rf nil naturally forming a 1-dimensional string, so far, limiting their usefulness for applications that require the formation of arbitrary 2-dimensional (2D) ion lattices.
+A drawback of current microfabricated ion traps stems from the ions at the rf null naturally forming a 1-dimensional string, so far, limiting their usefulness for applications that require the formation of arbitrary 2-dimensional (2D) ion lattices.
 Penning traps offer a platform for a 2D lattice of ions, but the rotating crystal makes individual ion addressing and readout experimentally challenging, and the lattice geometry is limited to the naturally forming Wigner crystal \cite{Britton2Dsim}.

-The applications for a 2D ion lattice are numerous and far reaching, including, among others, spatial B-field and E-field sensing \cite{Kotler, narayanan:114909}, force detection \cite{forcedetect}, interactions between neutral atoms and ions \cite{BECnIon} and cluster state quantum computing \cite{ClusterStateQC}.
+The applications for a 2D ion lattice are numerous and far reaching, including, among others, spatial magnetic and electric field sensing \cite{Kotler, narayanan:114909, 12:brownnutt}, force detection \cite{forcedetect}, interactions between neutral atoms and ions \cite{BECnIon} and cluster state quantum computing \cite{ClusterStateQC}.

 A further exciting application for a 2D ion lattice is in the field of analogue quantum simulation where the Hamiltonian of a complicated many-body system can be realised and its properties measured \cite{schaetzRev,Nationtrap}.
 A promising approach to realising a 2D quantum simulator constitutes the proposal to use a two-dimensional lattice of individual rf ion traps \cite{CiracZoller,PhysRevLett.92.207901,PhysRevA.77.022324}.
 Each lattice site contains a single ion which interacts with neighbouring ions via the Coulomb force.
 The current challenge lies in developing microfabrication techniques that allow for a tightly spaced ion lattice to be obtained where the ion-ion separation is small enough for coherent interactions to be measured.
 To date, experimental progress towards such a lattice has been limited to trapping dust particles and ion clouds above PCB boards \cite{2Ddust} or wire meshes \cite{clark:013114}.
 The optimum trap geometry of such a device has been well studied \cite{Sivernsa, PhysRevLett.102.233002}.